honganh1206/playground/go/Goroutines.md

 }
 ```

+> [!WARNING]
-> [!WARNING] Goroutines are NOT threads.
-There might only be one thread in a program, and that
+> Goroutines are NOT threads.
+There might only be one thread in a program, and that thread has thousands of goroutines.

-> thread has thousands of goroutines.
-Goroutines are **multiplexed dynamically** onto threads
+Goroutines are **multiplexed dynamically** onto threads, and thinking of goroutines as cheap threads will not take you far.